With all the options at your fingertips, setting up a Facebook Business Page can feel like prepping a rocket ship headed to outer space.

-This marketing tool has a lot of moving parts, but for best results, be sure to properly configure your Page.
+This marketing tool has a lot of moving parts, but for best results, be sure to configure your page correctly.

-And remember, before you start promoting your Facebook Business Page to customers and prospects, it’s extremely important to have plenty of content ready-and-waiting for them to enjoy.
+And remember, before you start promoting your Facebook Business Page to customers and prospects, it’s imperative to have plenty of content ready-and-waiting for them to enjoy.

 Do you have any questions about Facebook Business Pages?
 Let us know in the comments below!